 Where scroll heatmaps are most useful is when they show a sudden drop in the percentage of users at a point near the top or the middle of your page.
 This means that a combination of content and design has caused users to stop scrolling and could be the sign of a 'false floor’, where the design makes it look as if the page has finished.

 It can also mean a link is directing people elsewhere and so they are exiting the page rather than continuing.
 Either way it’s often reason for further investigation through user testing to understand why this is happening.

-Once you've left it to gather some data (usually for a few weeks to get something meaningful) then you can check in on your pages and look for stories the patterns might tell you.
+Once you've left it to gather some data (possibly for a few weeks to get something meaningful) then you can check in on your pages and look for the stories the patterns might tell you.
 If you have a lot of pages then focus on ones where conversion rate is lower than you'd wish or check pages you've just launched to see how users are reacting to them.

 In my experience most heatmaps don't tend to change much unless you change the design, so it's not something you need to be constantly checking.
-They can be useful to revisit if if management/stakeholders want quant data to understand the size of any problems: use your heatmaps to back up findings in user tests.
+They can be useful to revisit if if management/stakeholders want quant data to understand the size of any problems: you can use your heatmaps to back up findings in user tests.

 Don't read too much into scroll behaviour on its own, it only gives you part of the picture and like all quant data only gives you the 'what' rather than the 'why'.
 Just because users aren't reaching a part of a page doesn't mean they aren't going on to have a successful journey.

 Clicks are arguably the most important interaction that users carry out on your site as it shows a high engagement and desire to progress further.
 However it doesn't quite tell the whole picture on its own.
 Did the user take ages to find that link to click?
 Did the page actually match their expectations?
 Like a lot of web tracking data, in isolation it's just a clue to find out more.